AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 An advantage of this approach is that databases can perform this check efficiently in conjunction with snapshot isolation.

+Lost update detection is a great feature, because it doesn’t require application code to use any special database features—you may forget to use a lock or an atomic operation and thus introduce a bug, but lost update detection happens automatically and is thus less error-prone

 ### Compare-and-set

+DBs provide a compare-and-set operation.
 The purpose of this operation is to avoid lost updates by allowing an update to happen only if the value has not changed since you last read it.

 ![45b5cca48ffa6c55d7605279ccbe49dd.png](images/45b5cca48ffa6c55d7605279ccbe49dd.png)